martin-papy/qdrant-loader/docs/FileConversionGuide.md

 ### Backward Compatibility

 - **File conversion is disabled by default** - no breaking changes
+- **🆕 Timeout defaults to 5 minutes** - existing behavior preserved
+- **🆕 LLM features are disabled by default** - no impact on existing setups
 - **Existing configurations work unchanged**
 - **New metadata fields are optional**
 - **Performance impact is minimal when disabled**